DavidiaCostant/astrophotopy/DOCS.md

 ```python
 def cos_phi(self, image):
 ```
 returns the cosine between the self.hist and the passed astrophotopy.Image.hist vectors.
-Cos(phi) is a measure of the grade of similarity between two image, and can be used in alternative to the statistical approach (standard deviation).
+Cos(phi) is a measure of the degree of similarity between two image, and can be used in alternative to the statistical approach (standard deviation).

 * yuv_decompose
 ```python